 The driver who fails to maintain a single lane of travel is the party at fault for a sideswipe accident.
 Texas law imposes a duty to maintain a single lane of travel and not deviate from that lane unless it is safe to do so and proper signals are given.
-The party who fails to do this is generally at fault.
-However, liability for the accident may be shared by other drivers if they do something to force the deviating vehicle out of its own lane of travel.
+The party that fails to do this and causes a sideswipe accident is generally at fault.
+However, who is at fault for a sideswipe accident may be more than one driver if other drivers something to force the deviating vehicle out of its own lane of travel.

 What is a Sideswipe Accident?

 A sideswipe accident is a collision between two vehicles that are traveling in the same direction where the right side of one vehicle impacts the left side of the other.
 These collisions typically occur because one of the two vehicles involved moved out of the lane it was traveling in when it was unsafe to do so.
 These collisions can be extremely dangerous, especially when they occur on highways at high speeds, because neither vehicle is typically aware that the collision is about to occur and, therefore, they are both unprepared.
 The surprise of the impact can cause the impacted vehicles to lose control or overcompensate while trying to maintain control.
 This can easily lead to a chain of events where the vehicles swerve from their lanes and impact other vehicles, guardrails, or objects or even slam on the brakes resulting in a rear-end collision.
 Thus, it is important to understand the causes of these accidents and what to do when they happen.

 Sideswipe collisions may occur for many different reasons.
 However, most of them stem from simply not paying attention to your surroundings.
 Some of the most common causes of sideswipe collisions are:

 - Drivers failing to check blind spots before changing lanes

 - Drivers drifting into other lanes while distracted by electronic devices, radios, or others in the vehicle